 Spend Quality Time with your partner.
 Intimacy takes time to develop, and someone who is not willing to spend time with another person will obviously not be able to develop an intimate relationship!
 Communication at times is the key to success, therefore, explain that you want full attention.

-Active Listening: Focus all of your attention on what your partner is saying and do not respond until you fully understand what he or she is trying to explain.
+Active Listening: Focus all of your attention on what your partner is saying and do not respond until you fully understand what they are trying to explain.
 Pay close attention to what the other person is actually saying.
 Communication verbal and nonverbal is what we are in charge of and it is one of the main factors in establishing any relationship.

 Be Sincere and Speak the Truth without hurting your partners’ feelings, be as clear and straightforward as possible.
 People, who are afraid of intimacy, do not share their sensitive side, attempt to take the risk and share a few warm, soft “fuzzy” feelings.
 Acknowledge, evaluate and accept the sentimental side.
 If one is sad express it verbally, as feeling sadness rather than anger, irritability or frustration.